Undergraduate Academic Program

 Writing courses (C1, C2, and W codes).
 These courses stress explicit attention to the craft of writing.
 Having satisfied the Entry Level Writing Requirement by the end of your first year of enrollment at UCSC, you must complete two to three courses in writing.
 One of these must be a writing-intensive course (W code) that provides instruction and extensive practice in writing applied to a particular subject.
 For some courses, only certain sections are writing intensive (look for the “W” in the Schedule of Classes when enrolling).
 You must take this course at UCSC.

 Students satisfy the other part of the writing requirement by passing two composition courses (C1 and C2 codes).
 You must fulfill the composition requirement prior to the seventh quarter of enrollment and before you can enroll in a writing-intensive course.

 Arts course (A code).
 These courses provide the exposure to creative or artistic expression necessary for a liberal arts education.
 One designated arts course is required; most are offered through art, film and digital media, history of art and visual culture, music, and theater arts.

 Ethnic minorities/non-Western society course (E code).
 These courses are intended to increase knowledge of ethnic minorities in the United States and non-Western cultures, improve cross-cultural awareness, and explore relationships between ethnicity and other aspects of a liberal arts curriculum.
 One course is required.
-For additional ways to pursue ethnic studies, see the Ethnic Studies section.

 Courses of fewer than 5 credits.
 Students usually meet the general education requirements with 5-credit courses.
 Several related arts courses of fewer than 5 credits with the same code may be used to satisfy the arts (A) general education requirement if they total at least 5 credits.